-The walls served well because the city was burned and sacked by the Turks in 1530 and in 1599 but they could not take the castle.
+The walls served well because the city was burned and sacked by the Ottomans in 1530 and in 1599 but the enemy could not take the castle.
 In the Early Modern Age, it was owned by the Csák family then it had Italian owners who improved the castle a lot.
 Later the Szapolyai family gained it, and after 1527 it went to the Thurzó family.
-(Please, note that I use the Oriental name order for Hungarians where family names come first.)
+(Please, note that I use the Oriental name order for Hungarians after the 14th century when family names come first.)

 The castle opened its gate to Prince Bocskai István of Transylvania in 1604.
 The Thurzó family got it back in 1607, though.
-The Pálffy family took hold of it after 1637 who had owned it until the 20th century until 1918.
+The Pálffy family took hold of it after 1637 and had owned it until the 20th century until 1918.
 The city was sacked again in 1623 by the Hajdú soldiers of Prince Bethlen Gábor and by Prince Thököly Imre in 1683.
 The burghers of the town were trading with iron ore and salt, and saffron in the 16-17th centuries.
 It had 607 inhabitants in 1673.
 It is also known for its spa.
 The therapeutic springs were mentioned in 1549 for the first time.
 We know that the troops of Prince Rákóczi Ferenc II could take Bajmóc only by a blockade: the defenders were starving and finally ceded the castle in 1704.

 Luckily, the castle was not exploded by the Habsburgs because it was Count Pálffy János who took it back to the Emperor in 1708 by a week-long siege.
 The loyalty of the Pálffy family saved ten Hungarian castles from destruction.